What Not to Say to An Insurance Adjuster

 These rules are a great jumping-off point for navigating the confusing ordeal of talking to an insurance adjuster post-accident.
 Want to make communication with an insurance adjuster even easier?
 Get in touch with an experienced Kentucky car accident attorney immediately.

-At Sampson Law Firm, we can help manage all communication between you and the insurer.
-Our legal team can also collect evidence that will support your claim as we negotiate for the maximum compensation possible.
-To talk to one of our skilled car accident attorneys, call (502) 584-5050 for a free and confidential consultation.
+At The Sampson Law Firm, we can help manage all communication between you and the insurer.
+Our legal team, with years of experience in handling personal injury cases, can also collect evidence that will support your claim as we negotiate for the maximum compensation possible in a timely manner.
+To talk to one of our skilled car accident lawyers at our law office, call (502) 584-5050 for a free and confidential consultation.